s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 	(sequenceA (map (return . spawn) (zipWith ($) fs as))) >>= mapM get
 ~~~~

-The `Par` Monad version of our parallel evaluation function `parEvalN` is
+This `Par` Monad version of our parallel evaluation function `parEvalN` is
 defined by zipping the list of `[a -> b]` with the list of inputs `[a]` with the
 application operator `$` just like with GpH.
 Then, we map over this not yet evaluated lazy list of results `[b]` with